 - 2. Section 38(1) of the Localism Act 2011 requires local authorities to produce an annual pay policy statement.
 The policy must be approved by full Council before 31 March each year, but it may be amended by Council during the course of the year. - 3.
 Whilst there is no set format to which the policy statement must conform, Chapter 8 of the Localism Act is prescriptive in determining the elements that must be included.
 It also provides for statutory guidance to be issued by the Secretary of State, to which authorities must have regard when preparing their policies. - 4.
 The policy must be published on the Council's website, and be applied particularly when the Council sets the terms and conditions for a Chief Officer. - 5.
-The Council's Pay Policy reflects the statutory requirements and in its development the guidance issued by the Department for Communities and Local Government under Section 40 of the Act has been duly considered.
-It has been reviewed and updated since first agreed by Council on 22 March 2012, with the last amendments approved on 15 March 2016. - 6.
+The Council's Pay Policy reflects the statutory requirements and in its development the guidance issued by the Department for Housing, Communities and Local Government under Section 40 of the Act has been duly considered.
+It has been reviewed and updated since first agreed by Council on 22 March 2012, with the last amendments approved on 17 March 2017. - 6.
 Low pay continues to be a matter of focus and debate both nationally and regionally.
-The statutory National Living Wage (NLW) for employees aged 25 and above which was introduced on 1 April 2016 will increase to £7.50 per hour with effect from 1 April 2017.
+The statutory National Living Wage (NLW) for employees aged 25 and above which was introduced on 1 April 2016 will increase to £7.83 per hour with effect from 1 April 2018.
 It is projected to rise to at least £9 per hour (possibly up to £9.35) by 2020.
-The UK Living Wage, as promoted by the Living Wage Foundation, rose to £8.45 per hour outside London with effect from November 2016. - 7.
-The Pay Policy also sets out the Council's approach to applying market supplements to address recruitment and retention issues to ensure they are appropriate to the circumstances and their necessity is evidenced.
+The UK Living Wage, as promoted by the Living Wage Foundation, rose to £8.75 per hour outside London with effect from November 2017. - 7.
+The Pay Policy also sets out the Council's approach to applying market supplements to address recruitment and retention issues to ensure they are appropriate to the circumstances and their necessity is evidenced. - 8.
+As yet there is no agreement nationally in relation to the NJC Green Book pay award for 2018-19.
+As set out in the draft Pay Policy Statement 2018-19 shown at appendix 2, national employers have made a two year pay offer for 2018 -20.